-There are different ways you might meet our entry criteria for a bachelor's degree or undergraduate diploma at Lincoln.
+There are several different ways you might meet our entry criteria for a bachelor's degree or undergraduate diploma at Lincoln.

 University Entrance (UE) through NCEA